chrisdavies/blog/_posts/2016-09-03-getting-started-with-bucklescript.md

 categories: bucklescript javascript
 ---

-Interested in Bucklescript?
+Interested in [Bucklescript](https://github.com/bloomberg/bucklescript)?
 You should be.
+It's OCaml that compiles to JavaScript.
+But unlike most compile-to-JS langauges, it's really, really good.
+Fast.
+Produces small, legible JavaScript.
+And it's got some of the best type inference in the business.

 Here's how I got up and running on my Mac.

 ## Install OCaml and friends